Sterba's corydoras: In the aquarium

 The compatibility of C. sterbai is one of their main selling points as with all other Corydoras species as they are very peaceful catfish and can be kept with other peaceful fish.
 They should not be kept with overly aggressive bottom dwellers, particularly if there is competition over substrate space as there would be in small tanks or tanks with a large amount of "furniture".
 Ideal companions would be similar sized tetras or particularly, dwarf cichlids.

 Ideally Corydoras sterbai should be housed with a fine substrate such as sand or gravel in order to avoid doing damage to their delicate barbels.
 However, large gravel will suffice as long as it is not sharp edged.
 Their only other requirement is that shade be provided for them, by means of overhanging rock, large leaved plants, arching bogwood or caves.

 Breeding is not too difficult.
 A tank with dimensions 18″ x 12″ x 12″ (10 US Gallon) is recommended.
 The breeding ratio that should be kept is 2 males per female.
 Good diet together with repeated water changes and drops of temperature are usually sufficient.
 However, raising the fry is not easy due to its high sensitivity.

 Occasionally problems can arise while transporting these fish as they are capable of secreting a chemical toxin when stressed or overcrowded.
 For this reason they are never shipped with other fish.

 Name

-The species name of this Corydoras is in honour of Professor Dr. Günther Sterba, professor emeritus of zoology of Leipzig University, member of the Royal Swedish Academy of Sciences.
+Sterba's corydoras' specific name honours Professor Dr. Günther Sterba, professor emeritus of zoology of Leipzig University, member of the Royal Swedish Academy of Sciences.
 Professor Sterba is a professional ichthyologist who nevertheless produced several very popular books regarded as virtual bibles for fishkeepers over the 1970s and 1980s, translated into English under the titles Freshwater Fishes of the World, Aquarium Care and (with Dick Mills) The Aquarists' Encyclopedia, despite his degree of isolation at that time by virtue of living in the then German Democratic Republic.